wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 ### Version 3

-Version 3 of the Invoke Script transaction is added in node version 1.3.0 and enabled with feature #16 “Continuations”.
+Version 3 of the Invoke Script transaction is added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 `Fee` = (0.005 + `E`) × ⌈`С` / 4000⌉ × + `S` + 0.004 × `P` + 0.004 × `A` + 1 × `I` + 0,004 × `N`,